Showing posts with label Family Travel. Show all posts

 The park is beautiful all year round, but the best time to visit is in early spring (September-October), when the multicolored azaleas are in full bloom.

-There´s also a tea house and restaurant, which serves the best sushi and Japanese dishes in Buenos Aires, with the magnificent view of the gardens.
+There´s also a tea house and restaurant, which serves some of the best sushi and Japanese dishes in Buenos Aires, with the magnificent view of the gardens.

 Location: Av.
 Figueroa Alcorta & Casares